mitsuba-renderer/drjit/docs/freeze.rst

 base class, Dr.Jit's pointer registry is traversed to find all variables used in the frozen function call.
-Since some objects can be registered, but not referenced by the pointer, member JIT variables of these objects are traversed and evaluated, even though they are not used in the function.
+Since some objects can be registered, but not referenced by the pointer, member JIT variables of these objects are traversed **and evaluated**, even though they are not used in the function.
+This side-effect can be unexpected.

 .. code-block:: python